catzy007/catzy007.github.io/blog/posts/2019-11-25-my-journey-to-pcie-or-vga-passtrough-in-kvm/index.md

 <br><br>
 In my case, because i'm using my server primarily as GUI remote machine, the vesa frame buffer is using the VGA memory so i cannot pass that into KVM.
-So i need to disable vesafb by editing grub config
+So i need to disable vesafb by editing grub config.
 ```
 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash iommu=1 intel_iommu=on vga=normal nofb nomodeset video=vesafb:off i915.modeset=0"
 ```

-If you're using Nvidia card, you might need to do
+If you're using Nvidia card and you're getting error 43 in device manager, you might need to do
 ```
 virsh edit YOUR-VM-NAME
 ```